mmoya/ansible-201/README.md

 Unless otherwise stated:

 - code is licensed under GPLv3.
-- slides and other stuff are licensed as CC-BY-SA.
+- slides and other stuff are licensed under CC-BY-SA.